 - Consumer Confidence Index: During a recession, demand for discounted value products from restaurants increases, driving revenue down.

-- Households earning more than $100,000: Full-service restaurants customers are from higher income households.
+- Households earning more than $100,000: Full-service restaurant customers are from higher-income households.
 Due to this fact, growth in the number of households earning over $100,000 annually will benefit the industry.